 · All invoices are due upon receipt and considered late if HHL has not received your payment by the last day of the month.

-· There is a $50 charge per class if your student withdraws from any class in August, before classes begin.
+· There is a $100 charge PER CLASS if your student withdraws from any class AFTER July 15.

-· If you withdraw your student from our program and move on to a private or public school (mid-semester/year), all tuition and withdrawal fees must be paid before we release your grades to another institution.
+· If you withdraw your student from our program and move on to a private or public school (mid-semester/year), all applicable semester tuition must be paid before we release your child’s grades.

 · All application fees and payments are non-refundable.
 On the rare occasion of a class not forming, we will contact you and refund the fees you paid.